Home / packaging / finishes / embossing

 3. Heat and Pressure Application

 During the embossing process, the material is placed between the male and female dies.
 Heat and pressure are applied to press the design into the material, creating a raised or recessed effect.
-The temperature and pressure settings are adjusted based on the material type and design complexity.
+Temperature and pressure settings are typically selected based on the material type, substrate characteristics, and design complexity.

 4. Finishing Touches